voloko/uki/docs/core/function.markdown

         this.name = 'Rex';
     });

 It can accept base class as the first parameter.
-Base class is NOT obliged to be created using `fun.newClass`.
-Anything including simple `function` will work:
+It's not obligatory to use `fun.newClass` to create the base class.
+Anything, including simple `function` will work:

     var Dog = fun.newClass(Animal, function() {
         // call the base class